 Standalone iMessage App

 Your app can include stickers, text, video, and audio.
 You can also use code to add functionality such as Apple Pay and in-app purchase.
 Choose to list your app in the Stickers category or another relevant category on the App Store for iMessage.

 An iMessage extension can include the same features as a standalone iMessage app, and allow users to access features of your iOS app within Messages.
 Your iMessage app will be listed on the App Store for iMessage in the same category and with the same description as your iOS app on the App Store.

-Customers can use Business Chat to engage with your business within Messages.
+Customers can use Messages for Business to engage with your business within Messages.
 Find how to get started and help customers resolve issues, schedule appointments, make purchases, or make payments with Apple Pay.